Skip to main content

 How do I book an EU purchase invoice?

-Written by Ryan Voerman
+Written by Floris Stigter

 When making purchases from other EU countries, it’s important to correctly record the invoice so that your VAT return reflects the intra-community transactions (ICV) correctly.
 InformerOnline simplifies this process by allowing you to easily book EU purchase invoices with the correct VAT treatment.